naufiero/abaco/docs/developer_docs.md

     ```shell
     $ docker-compose -f dc-all.yml up -d
     ```
+Note that this will command will still run the default (production) versions of the auxiliary images, such as nginx and the databases.

 **Running the Tests**
 There are two kinds of tests in the Abaco test suite: unit tests and functional tests.
 Unit tests target a specific